Taking notes is quite frustrating.

 Importance of Note Taking – Why You Should Take Notes

-Note-taking helps you keep less important things out of your head (through externalization/journaling), and important things into your head (through actively testing yourself on your notes).
+That’s because taking down notes help you keep less important things out of your head (through externalization/journaling), and important things into your head (through actively testing yourself on your notes).

 In this post, we’ll focus on how to keep important things INTO your head.